Continuing Education Activity

 It is also available in combination with amlodipine and hydrochlorothiazide: 150-5-12.5 mg, 300-5-12.5 mg, 300-5-25 mg, 300-10-12.5 mg, and 300-10-25 mg, respectively.

 According to the package insert, the primary adverse effect of aliskiren is diarrhea, with 2.3% of patients experiencing it.
-Other common adverse effects include a cough, skin rash, headaches, and dizziness.
+Other common adverse effects include a cough, rash, headaches, and dizziness.

 Clinical lab findings seen in clinical trials include: increased blood urea nitrogen or serum creatinine, small decreases in hemoglobin and hematocrit, increases in serum potassium, increased serum uric acid, and increased creatine kinase.